Secure by architecture.

 02Revoke all API keys from the dashboard

-Freezing is instant and does not require 2FA.
+Freezing is instant and requires no code.
 All pending offramps are paused.
 No funds leave your account while frozen.

 Questions about security?